Renowned leadership expert, author and optimist

-Simon Sinek Biography
+About Simon Sinek

 Described as “a visionary thinker with a rare intellect,” Simon teaches leaders and organizations how to inspire people.
 With a bold goal to help build a world in which the vast majority of people wake up every single day feeling inspired, feel safe at work, and feel fulfilled at the end of the day, he is leading a movement to inspire people to do the things that inspire them.
+Simon also has been voted global #1 motivational speaker according to Global Gurus 2021 list.

-Simon is the author of multiple best-selling books:
+Simon is the author of multiple best-selling books

 - The global bestseller (with over a million books sold in the U.S. alone) Start With Why: How Great Leaders Inspire Everyone to Take Action